 And sure, while Blake talked about it recently on BBC Radio 1, and spoke about an 18-track album with one song alone being over 20 minutes in length, that has definitely changed.
 As the album is short one song, and no track of that length exists.

-Keep listening, though, and you’ll start to hear how truly beautiful it is.
+Keep listening, though, and you will start to hear how truly beautiful it is.
 Heart-wrenching, but beautiful.

 Listen to James Blake’s The Colour of Anything streaming on Spotify in the widget below to see what I mean.